OUR

 B-17G Flying Fortress "Champaign Lady"

+The Boeing B-17 was a four-engine heavy bomber developed in the 1930's for the U.S. Army Air Corps (USAAC).
 The B-17 was primarily employed in the daylight precision strategic bombing campaign of World War II against German industrial and military targets.
-The U.S. Army Air Corps touted the aircraft as a strategic weapon.
-It was a potent, high-flying, long-range bomber, able to defend itself and return home despite extensive battle damage.
-Widely circulated stories and photos of battered B-17s helped it achieve huge public recognition.
+The USAAC touted the aircraft as a strategic weapon and it was a potent, high-flying, long-range bomber, able to defend itself and return home despite extensive battle damage.

 Our B-17 is being rebuilt using parts from various airframes that have seen a wide range of service, including an airtanker, movie prop, search and rescue, and nuclear testing.
-Volunteers fabricate missing pieces according to the specifications from the original drawings.
+Volunteers fabricate missing pieces according to the specifications from the original Boeing drawings.

 C-1A (TF-1)